 To scare me, and to justify their actions, they said the unnamed complainers (probably not FBI) had been “unsure if it was just a camera” (ie. pretending it might be a gun) even though it looks nothing like it.
-And when I closed the drape — they were watching me live — though thought it was because I had seen them and was hiding.
+And when I closed the drape — they were watching me live — they imagined it was because I had seen them and was hiding.

 Mostly I laugh but the other part of me asks, “what the hell has gone wrong with this country?”
 Feds peering into our hotel rooms?
 Being afraid of a cheap lens (on an expensive camera, admittedly) on an ultralight tripod?
 Getting a police record for taking a photo out your hotel window, not even of the nondescript building that I would have no idea is a federal building?
 Having to demonstrate to not one, but two detectives that you’re just a harmless nerd?
 Not good.
 (They did Google me but did not clue in that I was on the board of the organization suing the NSA and other intelligence groups over the illegal mass wiretapping going on.)